xho95/xho95.github.io/_projects/_Tiny-Core/2017-04-14-Tiny-Forum.md

-First I have install Tiny Core Linux on the VirtualBox of the Ubuntu 16.04.
+First I installed Tiny Core Linux on the VirtualBox for the Ubuntu 16.04.

-Then, I have set the develop environment for Tiny Core Linux with command as shown below.
+Then, I set a develop environment for Tiny Core Linux with command as shown below.

 ```
 $ tce-load -wi compiletc
 ```

-And I made some simple programs with C and C++.
+I made some simple file open programs with C and C++, and it seemed to work well.

 ![](../../assets/TinyCore/gcc-on-tiny-core-linux.png)

-However, Tiny Core linux on the VirtualBox was broken after some sleep mode.
-Error code is like as below.
+However, someday, after the ubuntu sleep mode, Tiny Core linux on the VirtualBox was broken with an Error code below.

 ![](../../assets/TinyCore/virtualbox.png)

-After that I can't excute the Tiny Core linux.
-I have found some data with Google search, but those are not helpful.
+Since then, Tiny Core Linux has not been executed.
+I have been searching some solution with Google search, but those are not helpful.

-Can I fix it?
+Reinstalling of VirtualBox and Tiny Core Linux isn't the solution, too.

+If there is any solution about this issue, please tell me.